TheSagarKhatiwada/php-hrms/.github/copilot-instruction.md

 ## 🏗️ Architecture Overview

-This PHP HRMS (Human Resource Management System) follows a structured MVC-like architecture with the following key principles:
+This PHP HRMS (Human Resource Management System) follows a structured MVC-like architecture with the following key principles which can run smoothly in linux based server;

 ### Core Architecture
 - **Frontend**: Vanilla PHP with Bootstrap 5 UI framework